-- Place all of the rub ingredients into a small mixing bowl.
-Mix to form the paste.
+- Place all of the paste rub ingredients into a small mixing bowl.
+Mixing to form ta paste.

 - Rub on all sides of the pork tenderloin, then cover with plastic wrap, and place into the refrigerator.
-Marinate the tenderloin in the rub for at least 4-6 hours or overnight.
+Marinate the tenderloin at least 6 hours or overnight.

 - Remove from the fridge around 20 minutes prior to grilling to allow the meat to warm to room temperature.

 - Seer the tenderloin over high heat for 2 minutes on all 4 sides.

 - Continue to cook on the widest side for 6-8 minutes each depending on the thickness of the tenderloin.
 Adjust the cooking time as needed based on thickness.
 The tenderloin pictured were approximately 2 1/2-3 inches at their thickest.
 The general recommendation is to cook whole pork [not ground] to an internal temperature of at least 145°F or to medium rare.